Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Problem statement

 \subsection{Information constraints}

-Large-scale MIMO systems are often impaired by practical limitations in the interconnections among antennas and processing units.
-In distributed beamforming implementations, this may lead to imperfect CSI sharing and hence that the distributed processing units must form their portion of the beamformers on the basis of different CSI.
-As an extreme example, in distributed cell-free massive MIMO networks the access points are typically assumed to operate on the basis of only \emph{local} CSI \cite{ngo2017cell}, i.e., without any CSI sharing.
+In distributed beamforming implementations, each processing unit must often form its portion of the beamformers on the basis of different CSI.
+In particular, the distributed processing units typically acquire CSI from locally received pilot signals, and then further share these measurements across the network.
+However, due to limited interconnections, these measurements may not be perfectly shared.
+As an extreme example, in distributed cell-free massive MIMO networks the access points are typically assumed to compute the beamformers on the basis of only \emph{local} CSI \cite{ngo2017cell}, i.e., without any CSI sharing.
 However, to date, most related studies do not formally model this type of constraint, so, strictly speaking, they do not truly consider distributed beamforming optimization.
 To address this limitation, we model constraints related to imperfect CSI sharing following the approach introduced in \cite{miretti2021team}.
 We first partition the $M = NL$ infrastructure antennas into $L$ groups of $N$ antennas, and assume that the corresponding portions of the beamformers are computed by $L$ separate processing units.
 Given an arbitrarily distributed tuple $(\rvec{H},S_1,\ldots,S_L)$, where $S_l$ is the available CSI at the $l$th processing unit, we then let

-where $\set{H}_l^N\subseteq \set{H}^N$ denotes the set of $N$-tuples of $\Sigma_l$-measurable functions $\Omega \to \stdset{C}$ satisfying $(\forall \rvec{x}\in \set{H}_l^N)$ $\E[\|\rvec{x}\|_2^2]<\infty$, and where $\Sigma_l \subseteq \Sigma$ is the sub-$\sigma$-algebra induced by the CSI $S_l$, which is also called the \emph{information subfield} of the $l$th processing unit.
+where $\set{H}_l^N\subseteq \set{H}^N$ denotes the set of $N$-tuples of $\Sigma_l$-measurable functions $\Omega \to \stdset{C}^N$ satisfying $(\forall \rvec{x}\in \set{H}_l^N)$ $\E[\|\rvec{x}\|_2^2]<\infty$, and where $\Sigma_l \subseteq \Sigma$ is the sub-$\sigma$-algebra induced by the CSI $S_l$, which is also called the \emph{information subfield} of the $l$th processing unit.
 The interested reader is referred to \cite{yukselbook} for an introduction to the measure theoretical notions used in the above definitions.
 However, we stress that these notions are by no means required for understanding the key results of this study.
-The crucial point is that, informally, the constraint set $\set{V}_k$ enforces the portion of $\rvec{v}_k$ computed by the $l$th processing unit to be a function of $S_l$ only.
+The crucial point is that, informally, the constraint set $\set{V}_k$ enforces the portion of $\rvec{v}_k$ computed by the $l$th processing unit to be a function of only $S_l$.